Glyn James: Club career

-In James' final season, 1974–75, he made twelve league appearances, helping Blackpool to a top-ten finish for the fourth consecutive season.
-His final appearance occurred on 18 January 1975, in a single-goal victory over Fulham at Bloomfield Road.

 Later career

 Following his retirement from football, James set up a laundry and dry cleaning business and included his former club amongst his clientele.

 Blackpool F.C.
 Hall of Fame

 James was inducted into the Hall of Fame at Bloomfield Road, when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; James is in the 1960s.

 International career

 James won nine caps for Wales between 1965 and 1971.